Stroszek: Plot

-A man from the bank (Scott McKain) visits Bruno, who is now drinking steadily, and has him sign off on the repossession.
-The home is auctioned, and he and Scheitz, who is convinced that the world is conspiring against him, set off to confront the "conspiracy."
-Finding the bank they wish to rob closed, they hold up a barber shop beneath it, make off with 32 dollars and then go shopping in a small store across the street.
-The police arrive and arrest Scheitz for armed robbery without noticing Bruno.
+A collection agent visits Bruno, who is now drinking heavily, and has him release the home for auction.
+Scheitz believes there is a conspiracy against them and sets off with Stroszek to confront it.
+They try to rob the bank in town, find it closed, and hold up the barber shop beneath it instead.
+With the $32 stolen they go grocery shopping across the street.
+The police arrive and arrest Scheitz without noticing Bruno.
 Holding a large frozen turkey from the store and the shotgun, Bruno returns to the garage where he works, loads the tow truck with beer, and drives along a highway into the mountains.

-Upon entering the small town of Cherokee, North Carolina, the truck breaks down and Bruno pulls over to a restaurant, where he tells his story to a German-speaking businessman.
-He then starts the truck, and leaves it circling in the parking lot with a fire taking hold in the engine compartment.
-Bruno then goes into a roadside amusement park across the street, where he starts a ski-lift and rides on it with his frozen turkey.
-After Bruno disappears from view a single shot rings out.
-The police arrive at the scene to find the truck is now fully ablaze.
-The film ends with a sequence showing a chicken dancing, a duck playing a drum and a rabbit riding a toy fire truck, in coin-operated attractions that Bruno activated on his way to the ski-lift.
+The truck breaks down in a small mountain town and Bruno pulls over to a restaurant, where he tells his story to a German-speaking businessman.
+He then starts the truck and leaves it circling in the parking lot with a fire taking hold in the engine compartment.
+He enters a roadside attraction across the street and activates the coin-operated animal exhibits, then switches on a chairlift and rides it with his frozen turkey.
+After completing a trip up and down the mountainside, he passes out of view and a shot is heard.
+The police arrive at the scene to find the truck fully ablaze, Bruno's body still on the chairlift, and animals performing nonstop.
+The film ends with footage of a dancing chicken and other animals.